Pick the best clipper blades for horse clipping

 - If you use too much oil, run the clippers for half a minute and then wipe the extra oil away before touching your horse.
 For more details on cleaning and storing your clippers, read this one!
 There’s also a handy video below that explains it all.

 For the complete guide to horse clipping, read this.
-Tons of photos and videos, from training to blades to techniques and tips.
+There are tons of photos and videos, from training to blades to techniques and tips.

 Shop for all of your clipper needs here!
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!